Practising The Piano

 1. Schedule Your Piano Practice

-It may sound a bit obvious, but it’s important whenever possible to schedule regular slots for practising the piano.
-Randomly fitting piano practice sessions around your other daily activities won’t always work, especially when time is in short supply.
-Having a regular time that you know is dedicated to piano practice will help you focus on the work in hand and it will also become known by your family, flatmates etc not to make demands on you at this special time.
+It may sound a bit obvious, but whenever possible it’s important to schedule regular slots for practising the piano.
+Randomly fitting piano practice sessions around your other daily activities won’t work long-term, especially for people with busy schedules.
+Having a regular time that you know is dedicated to piano practice will help you focus on the work in hand and you should also ask your family, flatmates etc not to make demands on you at this special time.
 Many people find the morning to be the best time, as the mind and body are fresh, but if this isn’t possible, I recommend choosing a time when you’re not absolutely exhausted from a long day, or when the brain & fingers aren’t being slowed down on the piano keys by after-work drinks!

 2. Planning Piano Practice Sessions